-- 11.33 All mitigating circumstances claims must be submitted by completing the relevant form available online via e:Vision, via the Student Hub. - 11.34 A mitigating circumstances claim must relate to one or more identified assessment tasks, or to a whole module (where the claim relates to all assessment tasks within that module). - 11.35 The University expects students to declare any mitigating circumstances as soon as they become aware of them.
+- 11.34 All mitigating circumstances claims must be submitted by completing the relevant form available online via e:Vision, via the Student Hub. - 11.35 A mitigating circumstances claim must relate to one or more identified assessment components, or to a whole module (where the claim relates to all assessment components within that module). - 11.36 The University expects students to declare any mitigating circumstances as soon as they become aware of them.
 To ensure that Progression and Award Boards are able to make decisions at the appropriate time, all mitigating circumstances claims must be submitted by the relevant deadline as determined annually by the Office of the Academic Registrar and published on the Student Hub.
-Additional regulations relating to deadlines apply to students self-certifying their mitigating circumstances (see paragraph 11.68 below). - 11.36 Exceptionally, mitigating circumstances submitted after this deadline may be considered where one of the following grounds, in addition to the grounds stated at paragraph 11.23 above, is met: - i. the mitigating circumstances were unknown to, or unrecognised by, the student until after the relevant published deadline for the submission of mitigating circumstances; or - ii. where the mitigating circumstances were known to the student prior to the relevant deadline, the student had a valid reason for not disclosing them at that time.
+Additional regulations relating to deadlines apply to students self-certifying their mitigating circumstances (see paragraph 11.68 below).